International Union of the History and Philosophy of Science and technology

 scholarship of the field.

-Applications must submit online at: http://www.hpdst.gr/youngscholarsprize/application
+Applications must be submitted online at: http://www.hpdst.gr/youngscholarsprize/application